Leichter Panzerspähwagen: Development history

 The rear-mounted petrol engine was originally a 3.5 Litre Horch V8 with 75 PS (Ausf.
 A chassis); from 1942, this was replaced by a 3.8 Litre with 90 PS (Ausf.
 B chassis), giving it a road speed of 80 km/h and a cross-country speed of 40 km/h.
 It had a maximum range of 300 km.

 Used by the reconnaissance battalions (Aufklärungs-Abteilung) of the Panzer divisions, the type performed well enough in countries with good road networks, like those in Western Europe.
 However, on the Eastern Front and in the deserts of the North African campaign, this class of vehicle was hampered by its relatively poor off-road performance.

 The Sd.Kfz.
 222 was fitted with heavier armament and a larger turret than the Sd.Kfz.
 221 but it was still comparatively cramped and lacked top protection other than a wire screen designed to allow grenades to roll off, but this made using the main armament problematic.
 The machine gun was mounted co-axially with the autocannon, and both weapons were pintle-mounted, and fitted with an elevation and traverse mechanism and floor-mounted firing mechanisms.
 The turret was rotated by the traversing weapons rather than the weapons being fixed to a traversing turret.
 There was thus no bearing-ring and no turret basket, only a fighting compartment largely obstructed by the breeches of the weapons.

 When the limitations of the vehicle were highlighted during the invasion of the Soviet Union in 1941 the Sd.Kfz.
 222 was gradually replaced in the reconnaissance role by the Sd.Kfz.
-250 half-track, but the turret and armament of the Sd Kdz 222 was sometimes retained, despite its shortcomings (the Sd.Kfz.
+250 half-track, but the turret and armament of the Sd Kfz 222 was sometimes retained, despite its shortcomings (the Sd.Kfz.
 250/9 variant was a Sd.Kfz.
 250 fitted with a top plate surmounted by the same turret and gun combination of the Sd.Kfz 222 fitted to the half-track) Captured Sd.Kfz 222s were examined by Soviet designers before they created the similar BA-64 light armoured car.

 Front and sides were made of 8 mm RHA; thinner 5 mm plates protected the top, rear, and bottom.
 Cast vision ports later replaced ports cut into the armour.
 The open-topped turret was fitted with wire mesh anti-grenade screens.
 Beginning in 1939, the front armour was increased to 14.5 mm.
 In 1942, the Ausf.
 B chassis was introduced; this had 30 mm of frontal armour, as well as a more powerful engine.